semmypurewal/BeginningJavaScript/03-types/readme.md

     //=> true

 The `&&` operator represents the logical "and".
-This returns true if both the left expression and the right expression return true.
-Similarly, we could use `||` to test the logical or.
+This returns true if both the expression on its left and expression on its right return true.
+Similarly, we can use the logical "or" operator, `||`.
 In this example, we're checking to see if the type is a number or a string.

     var value = 5;
     typeof value === "number" || typeof value === "string";